CSF Frequently Asked Questions

 The Fund will not approve a project that is for reimbursement of any kind.
 Additionally, funds will not be dispersed for materials for a project that were going to be purchased regardless of CSF funding.
 Funding allocated for projects that are reimbursements will be required to pay back in full.

 Mini Grants applications open in both the fall and spring semester while Annual Grants open in the fall semester and close in the spring.
-Mini Grants receive funding on a rolling basis while Annual Grant funding is released once a year in June following the Committee’s final vote.
+Mini Grants receive funding on a rolling basis while Annual Grant funding is released once after the new fiscal year has begun (after July 1).

 Committee members hold virtual Office Hours dedicated for drop-ins!
 Please utilize them for anything CSF-related, for example: